A guide to storytelling for the self-employed and small businessesPublished: May 31, 2021 | Last updated: April 5, 2023

 Is there a hero or heroine, whose story could help my target audience understand (and even more, desire) my offer?
 This could be the story of your first customer, or a child, a dog, a grandma, even an object.
 Think creatively!
 Years ago, for Ikea, the famous director Spike Jonze even made a lamp a key actor.
 Perhaps you as the owner are the hero who can tell a powerful story?
 You probably remember Steve Jobs, who once started out in a garage.

 You don't need Spike Jonze or a journalist to tell your own story.
 Start by writing down why you do your work and who you can help with it.
 Read the text and ask yourself how it would sound from a different perspective, for example, if a new customer talks about what problems they had before finding the solution in your offer, or if one of your products could talk about who it would be perfect for.

-Always remain credible and authentic because false narratives are quickly exposed and damage your business.
-Incidentally, a good story not only helps you find and retain customers, but it is easy to tell and share.
-Similarly, if you need new employees they can create an emotional impression of your company, you have a better chance of increasing your applicant numbers.
+Always remain credible and authentic, because false narratives are quickly exposed and damage your business.
+Incidentally, a good story not only helps you find and retain customers because it is easy to tell and share.
+Similarly, if you need new employees and they can create an emotional impression of your company, you have a better chance of increasing your applicant numbers.

 Which platforms are suitable for storytelling?

 The question is: Where is your target audience?
 That's where your story is properly placed.
 Videos are the most popular formats today.
 Even with a small budget, you can create good video content.
 Focus on "why" you do something rather than "how" you do it, talk about how it felt when you held the first of your products in your hand rather than "how this thing works", talk about the heart and soul your employees put into their work every day rather than the size of the company or the tasks your employees perform.
 That is unless there is a powerful story hidden within!